gauravdhiman/sails-orientdb-binary/README.md

 ```

-## Based on Oriento
+## Communicate with OrientDB using Binary & REST Protocols

-This adapter is based on [Oriento] (https://github.com/codemix/oriento)) which uses the binary protocol to access OrientDB.
-Using this adapter you can do below oprations on OrientDB classes.
+Using this adapter you can do below CRUD operations on OrientDB classes over binary protocol.

 #### Find: Select record(s) from OrientDB collection / class / table
 Example usage: Below example find all those User records where id (in OrientDB its @rid - primary key) is #5:3 and name attribute is 'mike'